School of Continuing Studies Graduate Programs

 |Repayment Term||Standard 10-year repayment plan.
 For more options, visit Federal Student Aid||Standard 10-year repayment plan.
 For more options, visit Federal Student Aid|

-If you have accepted your Federal Direct Loans in MyAccess and are a first-time borrower at Georgetown, you will need to complete the following loan requirements:
+If you have accepted your Federal Direct Loans in MyAccess (new window) and are a first-time borrower at Georgetown, you will need to complete the following loan requirements:

 Graduate PLUS Loan

-Outside scholarships and resources include private scholarships, service scholarships, and tuition benefits.
+Scholarships and resources include private scholarships, service scholarships, affiliate scholarships, and tuition benefits.
 Under federal law and university policy, we must consider these resources and may be required to revise your financial aid award.

 If your outside resource is being sent to Georgetown, please note this in the comments section in MyAccess and use this address: